 - Study away opportunities:

 Students can participate in learning about the retail industry through study away programs offered through the department.
 The program offers a trip to New York City to learn about various aspects of the industry through visits to a variety of retail businesses.
-A one week trip to Florence, Italy is also available which gives the students the opportunity to learn about the retail industry in the fashion capital of the world.
+One-week trips over spring break to Paris, France or Florence, Italy are available in alternating years and give the students the opportunity to learn about the retail industry in international fashion capitals.
 A wide variety of study away opportunities and connections are also available through the University Office of Global Opportunities.

 - Two required internships:

 Our program offers a variety of student organizations to allow students to connect with each other and to network within their field.
-These organizations include Fashion Associates, AAFCS, Phi Upsilon Omicron, Professional Retail Leaders, National Retail Federation Student Association and Variant Magazine.
+These organizations include: Fashion Associates, Phi Upsilon Omicron, Professional Retail Leaders, National Retail Federation Student Association and Variant magazine.

 The department has a dedicated liaison to assist students in exploring options for internship positions and to provide opportunities for networking with retail companies for future employment.